Let's start in the far corner:

 - Male Feminists are Unicorns

-"Men's relation to feminism is an impossible one ... the point after all is that this is a matter for women, that it is their voices and actions that must determine the change and redefinition ... my desire to be a subject there too in feminism - to be a feminist - is then only the last feint in the long history of their colonization."
+"Men's relation to feminism is an impossible one ... the point after all is that this is a matter for women, that it is their actions that must determine the change and redefinition ... my desire to be a subject there too in feminism - to be a feminist - is then only the last feint in the long history of their colonization."

 - Stephen Heath